Reno - S. Virginia Street & S. Kietzke Lane

 6139 South Virginia Street – 775-852-8023 – map

 Open Sun-Thur 8am-9pm, Fri-Sat 8am-10pm.
 On Aug 23, 24 and 25, open 8am-midnight.
 One of our favorite places, and very popular among many burners, Whole Foods is the largest healthy food store in the region, with a HUGE variety of high-quality foods, booze, and body products.
 Notably they will have lots of bulk water in 2.5 and 5 gallon sizes, organic and top-notch produce, ready-to-go meals and powders, juices, bulk foods, raw foods, energy bars, imported and domestic delicacies, trail mixes, coconut water, energy drinks, and a huge selection of wines, beers, and spirits.
 They also have a section of fun playa-fashionable clothing and accessories — el-wire kits, hats, vests, shirts, pants, dresses, coats, goggles, sunglasses, etc. And pre-orders are highly encouraged (call the store).

-And, finally, a most wonderful service for last.
-Whole Foods is also participating in the Exodus Trash and Recycling Network following Burning Man, having a convenient center to dispose of all of your recyclables and trash.
+And, finally, a most wonderful service for last — Whole Foods is again be part of the Exodus Trash and Recycling Network following Burning Man, having a convenient center to dispose of all of your recyclables and trash.
 Recycling is free and trash disposal is available at $5 per 35-gallon trash bag.
 Recyclables should be clean, sorted, and debagged before depositing in the appropriate containers.
 Bicycles, plastics (SPI 1,2,3,4&5), plastic bags, glass, all metals, paper, cardboard, household batteries, and non-perishable food and water are all welcome.
 Human and other hazardous waste is absolutely prohibited!
 And PLEASE be polite and respectful, as they are providing a TREMENDOUS service to our community, one we should not take for granted.
-All proceeds raised from recyclables will be donated to support new local Black Rock Solar installations, and food and water will be donated to local food banks.
-The center will be open 24/7 from Aug.
-31 to September 4.
+All proceeds raised from recyclables will be donated to support new local community projects, and food and water will be donated to local food banks.
+The center will be open 6am-11pm daily from August 30 to September 3.

 5035 South McCarran Blvd – 775-826-1621 – map